slembcke/Tina/README.md

 * Fast assembly language implementations.
 * Super simple API.
 Basically just create coroutines and swap them.
 * Minimal assembly footprint to support an ABI. (armv7 is like a dozen instructions)
 * Minimal code footprint.
-Currently ~200 sloc to support multiple common ABIs.
+Currently ~200 sloc to support many common ABIs.
 * Supports GCC and Clang with inline assembly.
 MSVC with inline machine code.
 * Supports common ABIs:
-  * Unix System V for amd64 (Unixes maybe PS4?)
+  * Unix System V for amd64 (Unixes + maybe PS4?)
-  * Win64 (64 bit Windows, maybe Xbox?)
+  * Win64 (64 bit Windows + maybe Xbox?)
-  * armv7 (32 bit ARM, Rasperry Pi, iOS/Android probably needs extra #ifdefs)
+  * 32 and 64 bit ARM (Linux + RPi, iOS/Android maybe Switch should work with some #ifdef changes.)
 * Planning to add support for:
-  * arm64 (64 bit ARM, modern iOS/Android, maybe Switch?)
   * WASM (Need to find out if this is even possible.)

 ## Non-features: